wuxx/icesugar-pro/README.md

 iCESugar-nano has a on board debugger named iCELink (base on APM32F1)，you can only use one USB wire to program the FPGA and debug, here is detail:
 1. drag-and-drop program, just drop the bitstream into the virtual USB DISK iCELink, then wait a few second, the iCELink firmware will do the total program work
 2. USB CDC serial port, it can use to communicate with FPGA
-3. the MCO can provide 8MHz/12MHz/36MHz/72MHz clock for FPGA as extern clock.
+3. 2 JTAG interfaces for flash the ECP5 or debug the SoC on ECP5
 4. use the command tool `icesprog` to flash or do more config, here is the help info
 ```
 $icesprog -h